scottgirling/scottgirling/README.md

 ### :man: A bit about me:
 - :mortar_board: I'm a Northcoders Software Development in JavaScript Bootcamp graduate
-- :mag_right: I'm currently searching for a Junior/Graduate Software Developer role
+- :mag_right: I'm currently searching for a Junior/Graduate Software Developer or Tech Support role
 - :mailbox: Connect with me on [LinkedIn](https://www.linkedin.com/in/scottgirling/)

 ### :computer: I'm coding with: